 On September 21, 2018, Gov. Ralph DLG Torres signed a bill into law making cannabis legal both for medical purposes and adult use.
 Gov. Torres issued a line-item veto of a handful of specific provisions — such as the fees — and requested some additions to the program.
-The legislature will need to take up the issue again to revise the program and include fees and taxes.
+In summer 2019, the legislature passed and Gov. Torres signed an implementation bill.

 The new law allows both adults who are 21 or older and medical cannabis patients of any age to possess and purchase limited amounts of cannabis.
 Home cultivation is allowed, provided the individual registers and pays a fee.
 The proposal charges a new Cannabis Commission with regulating and licensing six types of marijuana businesses — producers, processors, retailers, wholesalers, lounges, and testing facilities.
-Read MPP’s summary for more details.
+The commission was appointed in September 2019.

 Implementation has been slow.
-In February 2018, Guam Gov. Eddie Calvo signed a bill into law — Public Law 34-80 — to create rules and regulations for the medical cannabis program.
+In February 2018, then-Gov. Eddie Calvo signed a bill into law — Public Law 34-80 — to create rules and regulations for the medical cannabis program.
 No one has applied for a costly testing laboratory license.
-Meanwhile, Sen. Louise Muña is sponsoring a bill to allow patients to grow their own cannabis while they wait for access from dispensaries.
-In October 2018, Gov. Calvo signed a bill allowing patients to cultivate their own cannabis.
+In October 2018, Calvo signed a bill allowing patients to cultivate their own cannabis.

 Puerto Rico’s governor signed a medical cannabis bill into law in 2015.
 The Department of Health implemented the law.
-As of March 2018, there were more than 20,000 registered patients, and, as of August 2018, more than 30 dispensaries are licensed.
+As of March 2021, there were 114,274 registered patients.

 Cannabis is illegal in American Samoa, both for medical and adult use, and the jurisdiction has some of the harshest penalties in the United States.